SAP-samples/teched2025-XP261/exercises/ex4/README.md

 # Exercise 4 - Assign an access package in Microsoft Entra ID

-In this exercise, we will first provision the newly onboarded employee from SuccessFactors to Entra.
+In this exercise, you will first provision the newly onboarded employee from SuccessFactors to Entra.
 In Entra, you will create an [access package](https://learn.microsoft.com/en-us/entra/id-governance/entitlement-management-access-package-first) that contains the groups that represents the role in the SAP S4A system, and the role collection in BTP.
 By assigning the user to the access package, the user becomes a member in both groups.
 These group memberships in Entra will assign the user in the upcoming exercises to the role in S4A and the role collection in BTP.

 <img src="./images/Intro4.png">